phil-chp/write-ups/CTF/2024/CSCBE-Q/Programming/Paranoid/README.md

 ## Challenge

 I've setup a local environment for testing.
-This will allow us to view customize the server code into a way to helps us debug and create a brute-force tool.
+This will allow us to customize the server code into a way to helps us debug and create a brute-force tool.

 I came up with [bruteforce.py](./bruteforce.py) to crack the OTP.

-For the first step related to the password cracking, due to the fact there were less limitations, the process is a little bit more straight forward, and I could have adatped my tool to also handle the password cracking, but because of time constraints I rolled with the fact that @vhseffect had already brute forced the password. (i.e. "MonkeyBrain")
+For the first step related to the password cracking, due to the fact there were less limitations, the process is a little bit more straight forward.
+Because of time constraints I rolled with the fact that @realAlphabet had already manually brute forced the password. (i.e. "MonkeyBrain")

 ### Cracking